Thomas W. Lamb

-Thomas White Lamb (May 5th, 1870 – February 26th, 1942) was a Scottish-born, American architect.
-He was one of the foremost designers of theaters and cinemas in the 20th century.
+Thomas White Lamb (May 5, 1870 – February 26, 1942) was an American architect.
+He was one of the foremost designers of theaters and cinemas of the 20th century.

 Career

 Born in Dundee, Scotland, United Kingdom, Thomas W. Lamb came to the United States at the age of 12.
 He studied architecture at Cooper Union in New York and initially worked for the City of New York as an inspector.
 His architecture firm, Thomas W. Lamb, Inc., was located at 36 West 40th Street in Manhattan, New York.

 Lamb achieved recognition as one of the leading architects of the boom in movie theater construction of the 1910s and 1920s.
 Particularly associated with the Fox Theatres, Loew's Theatres and Keith-Albee chains of vaudeville and film theaters, Lamb was instrumental in establishing and developing the design and construction of the large, lavishly decorated theaters, known as "movie palaces", as showcases for the films of the emerging Hollywood studios.

-As early as 1904 Lamb was credited with renovations for two existing theaters in the city: the Weber and Fields Music Hall at 1215 Broadway, and the Dewey Theater on East 14th Street, the latter owned by Tammany Hall figure "Big Tim" Sullivan.
+As early as 1904, Lamb was credited with renovations for two existing theaters in the city: the Weber and Fields' Broadway Music Hall at 1215 Broadway, and the Dewey Theater on East 14th Street, the latter owned by Tammany Hall figure "Big Tim" Sullivan.
 His first complete theater design was the City Theatre, built on 14th Street in 1909 for film mogul William Fox.
 His designs for the 1914 Mark Strand Theatre, the 1916 Rialto Theatre and the 1917 Rivoli Theatre, all in Times Square, set the template for what would become the American movie palace.

 Among his most notable theaters are the 1929 Fox Theatre in San Francisco and the 1919 Capitol Theatre in New York, both now demolished.
 Among his most noted designs that have been preserved and restored are the B.F.
 Keith Memorial Theatre in Boston (1928) (now the Boston Opera House), Warner's Hollywood Theatre (1930) in New York (now the Times Square Church), the Hippodrome Theatre (1914) in Baltimore, and the Loew's Ohio Theatre (1928) in Columbus, Ohio.
 Among Lamb's existing Canadian theaters are the Pantages Theatre in Toronto (1920) (now the Ed Mirvish Theatre). and Elgin and Winter Garden Theatres.
 The Cinema Treasures website, which documents the history of film theaters, lists 174 theaters designed by Lamb's company.

 Aside from movie theaters, Lamb is noted for designing (with Joseph Urban) New York's Ziegfeld Theatre, a legitimate theater, as well as the third Madison Square Garden and the Paramount Hotel in midtown Manhattan.

 Lamb died in 1942 in New York City at the age of 71.
 His architectural archive is held by the Drawings and Archives Department of Avery Architectural and Fine Arts Library at Columbia University.